esamattis/piler/README.md

     <script type="text/javascript"  src="/pile/js/min/_global.js?v=f1d27a8d9b92447439f6ebd5ef8f7ea9d25bc41c"  ></script>
     <script type="text/javascript"  src="/pile/js/min/admin.js?v=2d730ac54f9e63e1a7e99cd669861bda33905365"  ></script>

 So debugging should be as easy as directly using script-tags.
+Line numbers will match your real files in the filesystem.
+No need to debug huge Javascript bundle!

 ### Live CSS editing

+This one is really cool!
+You don't want to edit CSS at all without this after you try it!

 Because *node-pile* handles the script-tag rendering it is possible to add some development tools when in development mode.